Amy Williams (Neighbours): 2015–2020

 When her ute is reversed into Leo's backpackers hostel, resulting in David and Piper Willis (Mavournee Hazel) being hospitalised, Amy is initially accused of being the driver, but Sonya later confesses.
 Amy and Jimmy move into the Lassiter's penthouse apartment with Paul.
 Amy develops feelings for Toadie when she helps him to find Willow Somers's (Mieke Billing-Smith) biological father.
 Sonya gives Amy her blessing to pursue a relationship with Toadie, but he tells her that he only sees her as a friend.
 Amy meets Nick Petrides (Damien Fotiou) at church, and is initially unaware that he is the man who tried to kill Paul by faking a cancer diagnosis.
 Paul and Leo tells Amy to stay away from Nick, but she refuses as she believes he has changed.
 They begin a brief relationship, before Paul orchestrates it for Nick to be sent back to prison.
 This causes a brief rift and Amy and Jimmy move out of the penthouse, although Paul eventually convinces his daughter to forgive him.
 Despairing about her love life, Amy makes a pact with Elly to swear off men for a hundred days.
 Paul announces that Amy will be his project manager for his Robinson Heights housing estate development, before she has agreed.
 Paul later asks Amy to hire Jayden Warley (Khan Oxenham).
 Jayden is a poor worker and Amy tries to get him to quit, but Leo gives her a warning for workplace bullying.
-Jayden later admits to sabotaging the work site.
+Amy develops a crush on Jayden but he admits to sabotaging the work site after Leo is injured in an accident.